kevin25/nginx_http_push_module/README.md

 Defines a server or location as a listener.
 Requests from a listener will not be responded to until a message for the listener (identified by
 $push_id) becomes available.
 See protocol documentation for more info.

 ---

+	push_listener_concurrency [ last | broadcast ]
+	  default: last
+	  context: http, server, location

+Controls how listeners to the same channel id are handled.
+If `last` (default) is set, only the most recently connected listener to a channel will receive a message.
+If the value is set to `broadcast` all listeners to a channel will receive a message.

+---